Seeing Providential Intervention

 Angered by Vashti’s insubordination, Xerxes consulted with advisors who counseled him to quickly depose the queen and seek another to fill the position.
-Xerxes responded favorably to their counsel, removed Vashti and sent letters throughout the empire announcing the edict (vv.
+Xerxes responded favorably to their counsel, removed Vashti and sent letters throughout the empire announcing the judgement (vv.
 19-20).

 History describes Xerxes as easily influenced relying heavily on his advisors.
-After his defeat at Thermopylae and Salamis, Xerxes returned regretting his decision to depose Vashti.
+After his defeat at Thermopylae and Salamis, Xerxes returned home regretting his decision to depose Vashti.